Trombecher/aena/README.md

 > [!WARNING]
 > Still in beta.
 Do not use in production.

-A small (~1369 bytes) web framework written in JavaScript.
+A small (~1.5kb) web framework written in JavaScript.
 Features:

 - 🪶 Ultra-lightweight
 - 🦅 Unopinionated